grosscol/kobbler/Readme.md

 ### PUT Knowledge Object

-Example using a locally running activator and the hello-js knowledge object:
+Example using a locally running activator and the kobbled hello-js knowledge object in the build/ directory.
 ```
 curl -X PUT \
   http://localhost:8080/shelf/ark:/kobble/hello-js \